sofiatka/RecipeTimeAnalysis/README.md

     * I found that several columns, included `tags` and `nutrition`, were strings given in the form of lists.
 I created a helper function that would take a string formatted as a list and return an array of the same information in its correct type (e.g. float).
 This result became more interpretable to Python.
 Since the `nutrition` column had a consistent format for all recipes, I created another helper function that would add individual columns in the DataFrame for each piece of nutritional info, such as calorie count and sugar (PDV).
     * These steps faciliated future analyses in my project, turning nutritional data into floats and allowing me to individually assess nutritional aspects in relation to recipe time.
 5. Creating a categorical column called `length` to label each recipe as either *short* or *long*
+    * *Note that the details of this step are discussed further under univariate analysis.
+This section is only meant to summarize the changes I made overall during the cleaning process.*
     * This step allowed me to clearly label (my definition of) short and long recipes without having to repeatedly use the `minutes` column.
 By making this a separate column, I could save time for future analysis.
     * For the purposes of EDA, I felt it would be better to keep direct, string-type labels (i.e. "short" and "long").
 This way, you can immediately understand the meaning from the value itself, not just the name of the column.
 However, I would later binarize this column (where `short==1` and `long==0`) using a `LabelTransformer` for my prediction problem.